Kerry chief insists acquisition strategy has delivered value for investors

 Edmond Scanlon was speaking after the launch of the food company’s full-year results and in the wake of a report last week from short-seller Ontake Research, criticising the firm’s acquisition strategy.

-Kerry subsequently dismissed the report as full of errors and inaccuracies.
-However it triggered a significant slide in the company’s share price, by as much as 12 per cent at one point.
+Kerry dismissed the report as full of errors and inaccuracies.
+However it triggered a significant slide in the company’s share price – almost 12 per cent at one point.

 Mr Scanlon said investors had actively encouraged and supported the company on its acquisition strategy.